palpatinesucks/palpatinesucks/README.md

-# DarthDev — Master of Code and the Dark Side
+# DarthCommit — Master of Code and the Dark Side

----

-## About Me

-I am Darth — a developer forged in the crucible of the dark side.
+I am a developer forged in the crucible of the dark side.
 Combining ruthless precision and relentless will, I build code that commands and conquers.
 No bug escapes my sight, no exception goes unhandled.

 ---

-## Skills & Technologies
+## Codex of the Forbidden Arts

 - **Ancient Frontend Sorcery:** Shadows of markup and arcane styles
 - **Emerging Force Nexus:** Forging fragile light into dark components